AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/compiling.md

 `npm install -g @aztec/cli`

-Then run the `compile` command with the path to your Noir contract project:
+Then run the `compile` command with the path to your [contract project folder](./layout.md#directory-structure), which is the one that contains the `Nargo.toml` file:

 ```
-aztec-cli compile ./src/noir
+aztec-cli compile ./path/to/my_aztec_contract_project
 ```

 This will output a JSON artifact for each contract in the project to a `target` folder containing their [ABI](./abi.md), which you can use for deploying or interacting with your contracts.